 CS 360 Operating Systems • 5 Cr.

 This class introduces the design and implementation of modern, process oriented operating systems, as well as systems programming basics.
 Primary topics include operating system structure, processes, threads, synchronization, memory management, virtual memory, file systems, I/O subsystem and device management.
-Prerequisite: CS 351 and admission to BS CS program, or instructor's permission.
+Prerequisite: CS 351 with a C or better and admission to BS CS program, or instructor's permission.

 After completing this class, students should be able to: